lucaswoj/babel/README.markdown

 ### Babel.stylesheet(file, callback)

+Load a convert a stylesheet into a string of CSS rules.

 A stylesheet is any file that defines the visual appearance of a HTML document that can be translated into CSS.

+`file` is an absolute path to the stylesheet file and `callback` is a function which will be invoked as `callback(err, css)`.

+The `css` string contains valid CSS rules ready to be inserted into the document

 #### Example

-If you had a SCSS stylesheet
+If you had a LESS stylesheet

 	.blog-post {
 		h2 { color: red; }